FINDING YOUR FASHION BRAND NICHE – IN 7 EASY STEPS (2019)

 5. What problems can you solve?

 Most of the successful apparel brands in the market, solve some sort of a problem for their target customer.
 What pain points does your target customer have and how are you going to solve this for them?
-For example: You are someone that travels a lot and most of your suits get easily wrinkled during your trips.
-You would like to design a suit that doesn’t wrinkle, that stays fresh and that looks sharp in all situations.
-This suit will require certain materials, certain manufacturers, it will be at a certain price point etc.
+For example, you are someone that travels a lot, and most of your suits get easily wrinkled during your trips.
+You would like to design a suit that doesn’t wrinkle, that stays fresh, and that looks sharp in all situations.
+This suit will require certain materials, a certain fit, certain manufacturing, it will be at a certain price point, etc.

 6. Perform a thorough market research

 It is vital to know the market you are entering.
-Know who your competitors will be, know what price ranges there are, know what quality your competitors offer at what price, know the ranges, the colors, the materials, the marketing, the stories, and the pitches.
+Know who your competitors will be, know what price ranges there are, know what quality your competitors offer at what price, know the collections, the colors, the materials, the marketing, the stories, and the pitches.
 What is there and what ISN’T?
 You should check as much what isn’t on the market place as what is.
 Analyze that later.
 Why is there a gap?
 If you see a potential gap, that’s your chance to fill it.
 If the gap is very clear, can that mean that there is no opportunity there?
-Talk to retailers to get clarification on this.
+Talk to retailers and if possible customers to get clarification on this.
 Figure out what makes them your competition, and then do it better or different.

 7. Testing testing testing

 When you know who your customer is, what they want and what your niche is going to be, it’s good to test your ideas and products.
 When you test your idea, you will have lots of valuable information to tweak your product offering.
-You will also know how to talk your customer’s language, making it easier for you to connect, attract and keep customers.
+You will also know how to talk your customer’s language, making it easier for you to connect, attract and keep your customers.
 Be aware of how small your niche is.
 If there are not that many customers that want your products, you will have a hard time to grow your business.
-If you have a big vision for your brand and want to expand, you could be “trapped” in that niche and it will be hard to move on.
+If you have a big vision for your brand and want to expand, you could be “trapped” in that niche, and it will be hard to move on.

 Evaluate your product offering and the receiving in your market.
-Adjust your offer to better serve your niche.
+Adjust your offer to serve your niche better.